cysouw/diathesis/text/c03_prepositions.md

 ### [ NpA | –NA ] Transitive conciliative {#sec:prepositions-transitive-conciliative}

-This diathesis removes the agent and promotes the *mit* instrument to a nominative [@Next a,b].
+This diathesis removes the agent and promotes the *mit* instrument to a nominative [@next a,b].
 The accusative argument remains unchanged.
 With some verbs the original nominative can be retained as possessor of the new nominative.
 However, just like with the previous alternation, this characteristic is not definitional for this diathesis.

 :::ex
 a.
 Der Doktor heilt die Wunde mit einer Salbe.